-The practise of the Catholic faith is fundamental to the life of our Academy.
+The Catholic faith is fundamental to the life of our Academy.
 This guides and directs all our activities in relation to worship and assembly, the content of RE lessons, spiritual and moral development.
 It is at the heart of everything we do and our anchor.

 We believe that Collective Worship in our school aims to provide opportunity for all pupils and staff: